This Slow Cooker Three Bean Chili with butternut squash is what we should make on fire and pyjamas Days. Know what I mean?

 - 500 ml (2 cups) vegetable stock

-- Fry the onion and pepper for about 9 mins till softened, stir in the garlic paste, followed by the spices and herbs and cook until the programme finishes.
+- Heat the oil in a pan and fry the onion and pepper for about 5 mins till softened, stir in the garlic paste, followed by the spices and herbs and cook for a further min.

-- Add the all the other ingredients into the bowls of the multicooker, season with salt, cover and cook.
-Check after 3.5 hrs, and if the three bean chilli needs a bit more time then cook until the programme finishes.
+- Transfer mix into a slow cooker, add in the rest of the ingredients, season with salt, cover and cook on high for 4 hr.
+Check after 3.5 hrs, and if the three bean chilli needs a bit more time then cook until done.

 - Serve with some rice, corn tortilla and fresh coriander.